rhysd/tweet-app/README.md

 - After posting a tweet, the input form is shown again immediately.
 Timeline never shows up in this app
 - Replying to a previously posted tweet is supported
 - Multi-account support
-- Terminal is a first citizen.
+- Terminal is first class.
 A `tweet` command is provided to access to the app
 - Customizable.
 Keyboard shortcuts and lifecycle of the application can be configured

 ## Screenshot